kcole16/infection/README.md

 I considered writing the solution in pure Python (without Flask), yet chose the web route so I could create a more realistic example of the real-world implementation.
 I hope that is ok (the instructions were vague on this)!

-I'm looking forward to the code review (and only a little scared)!
+I'm looking forward to the code review (and only a little scared (: ).